lukahhcm/lukahhcm.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a first-year Ph.D. student in Computer Science and Engineering, [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/).
-I’m fortunate and honored to be advised by [Prof. Wei Wang](https://home.cse.ust.hk/~weiwa/) and supported by [Hong Kong PhD Fellowship Scheme (HKPFS)](https://www.ugc.edu.hk/eng/rgc/funding_opport/hkpfs/call_letter.html).
-Before joining HKUST, I got my B.S. degree in Electronic Science and Technology from [Zhejiang University (ZJU)](https://www.zju.edu.cn/) in 2023.
+I am currently a second-year Ph.D. student in Computer Science and Engineering at the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/).
+I joined the RenAI Lab in 2024, where I have the privilege of being advised by [Prof. Yiren Fung](https://yrf1.github.io/) and am supported by the [Hong Kong PhD Fellowship Scheme (HKPFS)](https://www.ugc.edu.hk/eng/rgc/funding_opport/hkpfs/call_letter.html).
+Prior to HKUST, I received my B.S. degree in Electronic Science and Technology from [Zhejiang University (ZJU)](https://www.zju.edu.cn/) in 2023.

-My Research interests lie generally in the area of machine learning, with focus on **LLM security and privacy**.
-Feel free to contact me for  collaborations or a casual talk.
+My Research interests lie generally in the area of Natural Language Processing, with focus on **Trustworthy LLMs**.
+Feel free to reach out if you are interested in collaboration or would like to have a casual discussion.

 🔥 News
 ======